fluencelabs/docs/docs/stake/staking_app_guide/staking_app_guide.md

 :::

-The following sections will first guide you through the application interface, demonstrate how to stake for a Capacity Commitment for the first time, and then monitor its performance.
+The following sections will guide you through the application interface, demonstrate how to stake for a Capacity Commitment for the first time, and then monitor its performance.

 ### Capacity commitments statuses panel